arashaomrani/MPC_Project/README.md

 ## Timestep Length and Elapsed Duration (N & dt)

 The number of points(N) and the time interval(dt) define the prediction horizon.
 The number of points impacts the controller performance as well.
 I tried to keep the horizon around the same time the waypoints were on the simulator.
-With too many points the controller starts to run slower, and some times it went wild very easily.
-After trying with N from 10 to 20 and dt 100 to 500 milliseconds, I decided to leave them fixed to 10 and 100 milliseconds to have a better result tuning the other parameters.
+With too many points the controller starts to run slower.
+After trying with diffrent values for N and dt the values of 10 and 100 milliseconds are used in the model.

 ## Polynomial Fitting and MPC Preprocessing